Condo insurance for owners in Ontario

 Standard condo insurance coverages

-Liability protection covers you and the people in your home in case you’re sued.
-You’re covered if someone gets hurt while visiting or for damage you may unintentionally cause.
+Protect yourself and the people in your home in case you’re sued.
+With personal liability coverage, you’re covered if someone gets hurt while visiting or for damage you may unintentionally cause.

 Often called contents insurance, this protects anything you own that you could pack in a bag or put in a moving truck.
 Contents insurance in Ontario covers things like your clothing, electronics, furniture, etc. Your stuff is covered no matter where it is (whether it’s in your condo in Ontario or not).
 Just keep in mind, if you’re renting out your condo, only major appliances (like your fridge, stove and washing machine) are covered for theft.

-In case something happens and you can’t live in your home – you’re covered while your condo is being repaired.
+If you can’t live in your condo during repairs from a claim – you’re covered.
 You can choose to stay in a hotel or with friends and family.
-We’ll provide you with the cash either way.
+We’ll help cover your extra living expenses either way.
 Renting out your condo at the time of loss?
 You’ll be covered for your net rental income until your tenants can move back in.

 This includes three extra protections:

-Have you been making improvements or betterments to your unit – like installing special lighting or customized closets?
+Have you been making improvements or upgrades to your unit – like installing special lighting or customized closets?
 Don’t worry, they’re covered.

 This covers you and anyone else on your policy in case your identity is stolen.
 We’ll reimburse you for legal fees as well as certain other costs that could happen, up to a limit.
 These could include lost wages if you have to take time off work to sort it out, and payment for services that help you get back to where you need to be.